Corporate Governance & Management

 According to the Supervisory Board’s own assessment, its current composition already meets nearly all of the requirements of the competence profile.
 Only the competence area of digitalization is not yet completely covered.
 The Supervisory Board intends to meet the competence profile in full with its nominations for election to the Supervisory Board in 2019.

-According to the Supervisory Board’s assessment, 11 of the 12 current members are considered independent based on the above criteria.
-One member of the Supervisory Board no longer meets the independence criteria as he has been a member of the Supervisory Board since May 1998.
+According to the Supervisory Board’s assessment, 10 of the 12 current members are considered independent based on the above criteria.
+Two members of the Supervisory Board no longer meet the independence criteria as they have been members of the Supervisory Board since May 1998 and May 2003.
+These two members will not be proposed for reelection in the regular election of the Supervisory Board at the Annual Shareholders’ Meeting on May 3, 2019, and will retire from the Supervisory Board.